-143 Although the GNTO was established in 1929, the Office of Foreigners and Exhibitions dates back to 1914, when it was instituted "to manage foreign travel to Greece": cf. Zacharia (2014) 190.
+143 Although the GNTO was established in 1929, the Office of Foreigners and Exhibitions dates back to 1914, when it was instituted "to manage foreign travel to Greece": cf. Zacharia (2014) 190. cherished, remembered.
+'The gods visit us disguised as strangers' the Odyssey, Homer.

-Another video titled "Gods, Myths, Heroes" and presented at the World Travel Market 2014 deserves mention.
+Another video titled "Gods, Myths, Heroes"144 and presented at the World Travel Market 2014 deserves mention.
 Its presentation text reads: "Every Greek destination is the birthplace of an ancient god, every place in our country hides a myth, a magical story, the energy of which is kept alive until today!
 Let's discover it...".
 The invitation is followed by a fourteen-minute piece where a Western businessman takes on a journey to Greece in a quest for his childhood heroes, the gods of Olympus.
-As Tziovas notes, "in a period of crisis this video celebrates the light and the landscape of Greece, creating the illusion that the country is inhabited by gods, not real people".
-145
+As Tziovas notes, "in a period of crisis this video celebrates the light and the landscape of Greece, creating the illusion that the country is inhabited by gods, not real people".145